 New drivers in Ohio don't have to pass a parallel parking test like they do in New York or Washington state, but they face another challenge: the maneuverability test.
 The maneuverability portion of Ohio's two-part, in-vehicle exam measures your ability to judge distances, control a car in tight spaces and perform common driving moves such as backing up, changing lanes and stopping.
-Practicing a few skills before taking the test should prepare you to pass.
+Honing a few skills at a maneuverability test practice site before taking the test should prepare you to pass.

 Hone Your Technique

 Make the side mirrors your friends and hone your ability to use them to judge your car's position in relation to objects, curbs and other vehicles.
-Being in the habit of watching your mirrors lets you know when to turn the steering wheel during the maneuverability test, according to Central Ohio Driver Education and Heights Driving.
+Being in the habit of watching your mirrors lets you know when to turn the steering wheel during the maneuverability test, according to Heights Driving School.

 Take Your Time